MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 For example, the [`H`](xref:Microsoft.Quantum.Intrinsic.H) and [`MResetZ`](xref:Microsoft.Quantum.Measurement.MResetZ) operations are found in the [`Microsoft.Quantum.Instrinsic`](xref:Microsoft.Quantum.Intrinsic) and [`Microsoft.Quantum.Measurement`](xref:Microsoft.Quantum.Measurement) namespaces (part of the [Q# Standard Libraries](xref:microsoft.quantum.libraries.overview.standard.intro)).
 As such, they can always be called via their *full* names, `Microsoft.Quantum.Intrinsic.H(<qubit>)` and `Microsoft.Quantum.Measurement.MResetZ(<qubit>)`, but always doing this would lead to very cluttered code.

-Instead, `open` statements allow callables to be referenced with more concise shorthand, as we've done in the operation body above.
+Instead, `open` statements allow callables to be referenced with more concise shorthand, as it is done in the operation body above.
-The full Q# file containing our operation would therefore consist of defining our own namespace, opening the namespaces for those callables our operation uses, and then our operation:
+The full Q# file containing our operation would therefore consist of defining our own namespace, opening the namespaces for those callables our operation uses, and then the operation:

 ```qsharp
 namespace Superposition {